n8n-io/n8n-docs/docs/code-examples/ai-code.md

 * Declare interactions between nodes: if your logic involves data from multiple nodes, specify how they should interact.
 "Merge the output of 'Node A' with 'Node B' based on the 'userID' property". if you prefer data to come from certain nodes or to ignore others, be clear: "Only consider data from the 'Purchases' node and ignore the 'Refunds' node."
 * Ensure the output is compatible with n8n.
 Refer to [Data structure](/data/data-structure/) for more information on the data structure n8n requires.

-### Related resources

-* Pluralsight offer a short guide on [How to use ChatGPT to write code](https://www.pluralsight.com/blog/software-development/how-use-chatgpt-programming-coding){:target=_blank .external-link}, which includes example prompts.

 ### Example prompts

 These examples show a range of possible prompts and tasks.
 They also demonstrate some of the instances where the AI is likely to return accurate code, and some where you'll need to edit.